emkling/heart-disease-tool/README.md

 # heart-disease-tool

-Python program that predicts the presence of heart disease by using a logistic regression machine learning model and thirteen attributes from medical studies.
+Python program that utilizes a multiple logistic regression model to predict the presence of heart disease through thirteen medical study variables.